What is Cryptozoology and Should We Care?

 In Australia, it is the Yowie; in Tibet, the Yeti; here in North America, it is known as Big Foot; Sasquatch in Canada; Yeren in China, and a whole host of other names, the majority of which sound like Native American words.

 It could be argued that this is a but a large bear, and tales were invented by these "Indian" mothers to keep youngsters from wandering off alone into the woods.
 Who knows?
-The people who gave us these names are not longer with us for interview purposes.
+The people who gave us these names are no longer with us for interview purposes.

 Dragons

-In any case, as with the other strange creatures, we must look to evidence and possibilites.
+In any case, as with the other strange creatures, we must look to evidence and possibilities.
 Could someone mistake a very large bat for a dragon?
-Mmmmm...perhaps if they'd had a pint too many of the grog at the local pub, but it is doubtful.
+Hmmmm...perhaps, if they'd had a pint too many of the grog at the local pub, but it is doubtful.
 The very largest bats have a wingspan of just about 7 feet--but they are the so-called "Flying Foxes," and are limited in habitat range to the tropical regions of Southeast Asia and Australia.

 Here's another interesting proposition, one for which there is abundant fossil evidence.
 Could it be that some remnant of the dinosaur era overlapped with humans?
 There were huge winged reptilians, known as Pterodactyls, with terrifying beaks full of sharp teeth and equally deadly claws with wingspans ranging from a few inches to over forty feet!